CLARION (cognitive architecture): Overview

-CLARION is an integrative cognitive architecture, it is used to explain and simulate cognitive-psychological phenomena, which could potentially lead to an unified explanation of psychological phenomena.
-There are three layers to the CLARION theory, the first layer is the core theory of mind.
-The main theories consists of a number of distinct subsystems, which are the essential structures of CLARION, with a dual representational structure in each subsystem (implicit versus explicit representations; Sun et al., 2005).
+CLARION is an integrative cognitive architecture.
+It is used to explain and simulate cognitive-psychological phenomena, which could potentially lead to an unified explanation of psychological phenomena.
+There are three layers to the CLARION theory.
+The first layer is the core theory of mind.
+The main theories consists of a number of distinct subsystems, which are the essential structures of CLARION, with a dual representational structure in each subsystem (implicit versus explicit representations).
 Its subsystems include the action-centered subsystem, the non-action-centered subsystem, the motivational subsystem, and the meta-cognitive subsystem.
-The second layer consists of the computational models that implements the basic theory, it is more detailed than the first level theory but is still general.
+The second layer consists of the computational models that implements the basic theory; it is more detailed than the first level theory but is still general.
 The third layer consists of the specific implemented models and simulations of the psychological processes or phenomena.
 The models of this layer arise from the basic theory and the general computational models.